realworldocaml/book/en/maps-and-hashtables.md

        Type String.comparator is not compatible with type Reverse.comparator
 ```

-Again, the integration of comparators into the type of maps allows the
+The integration of comparators into the type of maps allows the type
-type system to catch what would otherwise be fairly subtle errors.
+system to catch what would otherwise be fairly subtle errors.

 ## Using the polymorphic comparator